VBAtoPython

 Turn messy legacy VBA into reviewable Python.

-Interactive converter is live: paste VBA, upload modules, or run batch conversions.
+Interactive converter is live: paste VBA or upload .bas modules for conversion.
 Start with a compatibility check, view pricing, then review every change before you ship.

 Prefer a quick look first?
 Read our guides or see real VBA to Python example conversions before you test.